analogdevicesinc/ai8x-training/README.md

 map, which in turn can cause subsequent layers' kernels to require padding.

 The AI84 Network Loader prints a kernel map that shows the kernel arrangement based on the provided network description.
-It will also flag cases where kernel memory or bias memory is exceeded.
+It will also flag cases where kernel or bias memories are exceeded.

 ## Adding New Data and Networks